"The only way to have a friend is to be one." — Ralph Waldo Emerson

 He was two years younger.
 I was nine years old.
 I managed to say, "My name is Robert and I live over there, pointing and looking back to my house."
 He had a sister, Diane who was much younger.
 Then his mom called, "Warnell it's time to come inside for lunch," and off he went.

-That was the day our friendship began.
+Our friendship began that day.
 It would continue for nearly 65 years.

 We grew up and shared our adventures, even at seven and nine years old.
 We camped out in our front yards, rode bicycles, attended Cub Scouts, went fishing at Lake Isabella, and then there was baseball.
-We both played little league on perhaps the worst team in the league - the Mustangs - but we didn't care.
+We both played little league on perhaps the worst team in the league - the Mustangs.
+We didn't care.
 We loved the game and had fun.

 Years later, he would tell me that I taught him how to throw and catch a baseball.
 He had an iron-tight mind for the game of baseball.
-He once told me the seats we sat in at Dodger Stadium, who they played, the final score, who pitched, and how we nearly missed getting a fly ball hit into the bleachers from where we always seem to see the game.
+He once told me our seats at Dodger Stadium, who they played, the final score, who pitched, and how we nearly missed getting a fly ball hit into the bleachers from where we always seem to see the game.
 As one can imagine, we took our baseball gloves to the game.
 We were ten and twelve at the time.
-How our parents, at that young age, allowed us to travel by ourselves from Barstow to Los Angeles was remarkable.
+At that young age, how our parents allowed us to travel by ourselves from Barstow to Los Angeles was remarkable.
 We rode the train and by a miracle made it safely to Dodger Stadium.

 We went there to see Sandy Koufax, Don Drysdale, Johnny Roseboro, Maury Wills, and my idol - Duke Snider.